Quick overview

 However, in many cases, employers will make the company car completely available to their employees and allow them to use it for private purposes.
 In this case, the company car becomes an employment benefit and changes the conditions for its use, taxation and deductions.

-If an employer provides an employee with a company car also for private purposes, the employee receives so-called non-cash income which enters the income tax base.
+When an employer provides an employee with a company car for personal use, the employee receives so-called non-cash income that enters the income tax base.
 This income is not calculated on the basis of the actual use of the car, but on the basis of the entry price of the car and a specified percentage, for each and every month that the employee has the car at his disposal

 The specific amount of non-cash income varies according to the emission category of the vehicle: